 Follow up with your healthcare provider as directed:

-You may need ongoing tests of your vision.
+You may need ongoing vision tests.
 Your healthcare provider may also refer you to a specialist to check for multiple sclerosis (MS).
-Optic neuritis is often the first sign of MS. You may need care to treat MS or to prevent it if you are at risk for developing MS. Write down your questions so you remember to ask them during your visits.
+Optic neuritis is often the first sign of MS. You may need care to treat MS or to prevent optic neuritis if you are at risk for developing MS. Write down your questions so you remember to ask them during your visits.